CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-02b-Python-Ex4.md

     >>>
     ```

-    Sometimes our on-the-fly mathematics needs are directly related to our network programmability ninja skills.
+    Sometimes our on-the-fly mathematics needs are directly related to our Network Programmability Ninja skills.
 For
     instance, you may need to convert DSCP values to ToS values.
 Converting DSCP to ToS for quality of service is
     done by bit-shifting by 2 bits to the left (padding a binary number with two 0s).
 Doing this on paper, you would
     typically write out the binary representation of the DSCP integer, then pad two 0s on the right side of this